Curating the true potential of gaming and esports.

 These tips will focus on general gameplay, rather than which specific Pokemon to use.
 We have other guides for this broken down by Great, Ultra and Master League in the links below.

-The first one may be obvious to some but it's so important it can't be said enough - make sure your three Pokemon are of a variety of types!
+The first one may be obvious to some but it’s so important that it can’t be said enough – make sure your three Pokemon are of a variety of types!
 Doing anything but will leave your team open.
 Sure, you could get lucky but this is far from a strategy that will work in the long-term.